Arborealis

 Value of Annual Sales, £2,600 0s 0d (pg.
 72)

-1. Linen Board.
+Source: Linen Board.
 Minutes of the Trustees of the Linen and Hempen Manufactures of Ireland, containing the Report of a Tour of Inspection through the provinces of Leinster, Munster & Connaught by Mr Peter Besnard, Inspector General of those provinces.
 Dublin: W. Folds and Sons, 1817.
-Extracts re: Claremorris, county Mayo transcribed by Alison Kilpatrick.
+Extracts re: Claremorris, county Mayo transcribed by Alison Kilpatrick for Arborealis.